-The WEL is able to send live sensor data as a RS-232 Serial string via the J4 Terminals.
+The WEL is able to send live sensor data as a RS-232 Serial string via the J4 Terminals (box cover has correct signal designation (not the PCB).
 The user can select which device's data is to be sent, as well as configuring the serial port for a variety of transmission modes.
 The data format is a simple ASCII string with configurable delimiters, start and end of message blocks.
 Data can be sent with or without date/time and sensor names.
 See section 5.7 for more details about the string format.